 Texas Health and Human Services Executive Commissioner Kyle Janek

-Dr. Janek has been a sponsor of medical missions to Central America and has been an active sponsor of numerous civic and community organizations.
-He and his wife, Shannon, live in Austin and are the proud parents of three sons.
+In addition to serving as a private physician and a legislator, Dr. Janek served as a clinical assistant professor at UTMB.
+He has won numerous awards for medical, legislative and philanthropic service, has served as a sponsor of medical missions to Central America and has been active in numerous civic and community organizations.
+He and his wife, Shannon, live in Austin and have three sons.